rhaist/dnsdb/Readme.md

         -q, --query     Query string (*)
 ```

+An example query with the command line client for all rrsets of google.com would look like this:

+    dnsdb rrset -q google.com

+## Tests

+Providing test cases / code for this package would allways require having a valid
+API key and consumption of a considerable amount of API quota.
+This is why the
+author has written the example command line client to allow more granular testing
+of this packages functions.

+Testing and feedback from other users of this package is much appreciated.

 ## License
 This software is distributed under the MIT license.
 Please have a look at the LICENSE file in the source distribution.